Complications Following Transplant Surgery: A Comprehensive Review

 Viral Infections

-Cytomegalovirus (CMV) is the most common viral infection post-transplant, which can lead to organ rejection if not managed properly.
+Cytomegalovirus (CMV) is the most common viral pathogen post-transplant.
+Without proper prophylaxis, CMV infection can precipitate rejection and allograft dysfunction.

 Nephrotoxicity